 WorkSource and YouthSource Centers and all other service providers, including those funded by non-federal and City funds, must track and report administrative costs, including the administrative component of indirect costs recovered using an approved indirect cost rate, incurred during the contract period.
-The total administrative costs must not exceed the administrative cap set forth in the City contract and/or approved budget, generally set at 4% of the total allocation or the total final approved expenditures, net of any disallowed costs and/or unearned grant.
+The total administrative costs must not exceed the administrative cap set forth in the City contract and/or approved budget, generally set at 4% of the total allocation.
 Any administrative costs in excess of the administrative cap will be disallowed or subject to repayment.